galagrin/English-Dream/README.md

 ## 📖Overview

-The "English Dream" website offers a comprehensive look at our language studio, showcasing available courses, team members, and student reviews.
+The "English Dream" website offers a comprehensive look at language studio based in Moscow, showcasing available courses, team members, and student reviews.
 It's designed to provide an engaging and informative experience for parents and students interested in language learning.

 <img src="./assets/images/Screenshot_EnglishDream.webp" />